rtavenar/hdr/content/parts/01/dtw/dtw_da.md

     name: python3
 ---

-# DTW alignment as a temporal domain adaptation strategy
+# DTW alignment as an adaptive resampling strategy

 <!-- #region {"tags": ["popout"]} -->
 **Note.** This work was a part of Rémi Dupas' PhD thesis (in Environment